You can report a problem with street and roadworks here

 - Defective utility access and maintenance covers

-- You were not informed that the works were going to take place
+- You were not informed that the work were going to take place

 - You want to know how many days or hours in the day they will be working

-I have been disturbed with the noise from street or roadworks
+I have been disturbed by the noise from the street or roadworks